mahsavafaie/wwc/resources/completed-notebooks/regex.md

 ### `re.findall()`

+We could find all numbers in the text:

 ```python
 matches = re.findall(r'[0-9\.]+', data)
 set(matches)
 ```

+Whoops.
+Let's remove dots from the end of matches.

 ```python
 set([m.rstrip('.') for m in matches])
 ```

+> Can you write a regex that gives us the same output as the above?

 ```python
 for m in re.findall(r'[a-z]+ous\b', data):